 If you’re offering discount codes to your brand ambassadors, it's important to have a solid tracking system in place so that there aren’t any mixups regarding your ambassadors’ commission.
 Promising a payout and not delivering is one of the fastest ways to lose loyalty from your community.

 It’s also important to note that brand ambassadors should be awarded the highest discount available for your webshop.
 Why?
 Because there’s no incentive for someone to buy through your brand ambassador’s discount code if they can find an even better one on your webshop.
 This will quickly make your ambassadors’ discount codes irrelevant and frustrate them as they are unable to earn commission.

 Any marketing campaign can be made more successful by understanding what’s working and what isn’t.
-Tracking key metrics allows you to monitor your brand ambassador program and make the adjustments necessary to see success.
+Tracking key metrics allows you to monitor your program and make the adjustments necessary to see success.

 While it is possible to manually track this information, it is time-consuming and leaves more room for human error.
-This is why many brands opt to use brand ambassador management platforms that automate this process and make it easy to view and export data and reports.
+This is why many brands opt to use brand ambassador management software that automates this process and makes it easy to view and export data and reports.

 Metrics you should be tracking are community growth, reach of your ambassador community, engagement rates, investment, revenue, and ROI.
 Not only should you be tracking these metrics for your program overall, but it’s handy to track some of these for individual marketing tasks as well, to learn which tasks perform best with your community.